-The accompanying chart (click to enlarge) for Dave Schell, a TrainingPeaks employee, shows his training for an entire year.
 The jagged lines are CTL (blue), ATL (fuchsia), and TSB (yellow).
-What I want to focus on with his chart is TSB.
+What I want to focus on with this chart is TSB.
 That’s a proxy for “form,” or in another word, “freshness.”
 Basically, it has to do with race readiness.
-As the yellow TSB line falls on the chart Dave is becoming less fresh—he’s losing form.
-As the line rises, Dave is becoming more fresh—“coming into form.”
-When TSB is above the dashed yellow line in the middle of the chart Dave is “on form.”
-But if that line gets too high, as it was at the end of his race season around 9/1 to 10/1 on the right end of the chart, then he is very fresh, but has lost so much fitness (CTL dropped precipitously) that he is certainly not ready to race.
+As the yellow TSB line falls on the chart, Dave is becoming less fresh—he’s losing form.
+As the line rises, Dave is becoming more fresh—”coming into form.”
+When TSB is above the dashed yellow line in the middle of the chart, Dave is “on form.”
+But if that line gets too high, as it was at the end of his race season around 9/1 to 10/1 on the right end of the chart, then he is very fresh but has lost so much fitness (CTL dropped precipitously) that he is certainly not ready to race.

 All of this is how TSB is typically used to monitor training.
 But I’d like to show you another way to think about TSB—and help you manage your training.

 On the right side of the chart is the yellow TSB legend.
 Notice that there’s a “0” (zero) in that legend about in the middle.
 That’s the balance point for TSB.
 Above that is positive TSB/form (“fresh”) and below it is negative TSB/form (“not fresh”).
 The more positive (the higher above 0), the fresher Dave is.
 The more negative (dropping below 0), the more tired Dave is.

 Now notice the circles also on the right-side legend.
 I’ve put circles around five numerical “TSB zones.”
 Each of these represents a zone indicating a stage in the training process.
 Those colored zones are also indicated by similarly colored straight lines across the chart.
 I’ve put a title in each zone.
 I’ll walk you through each of them.